rust-lang/rust/src/doc/nomicon/vec-alloc.md

     fn new() -> Self {
         assert!(mem::size_of::<T>() != 0, "We're not ready to handle ZSTs");
         unsafe {
-            // need to cast EMPTY to the actual ptr type we want, let
+            // Need to cast EMPTY to the actual ptr type we want, let
             // inference handle it.
             Vec { ptr: Unique::new(heap::EMPTY as *mut _), len: 0, cap: 0 }
         }